“What does it mean to be human and alive?” (Wade Davis)

 As a PhD Candidate in Sociology at the University of Ottawa, I have presented my ideas at academic conferences at the University of Ottawa, the University of Victoria, and the University of Western Ontario.
 My research interests are sociology of education, indigenous education, environmental sociology, sociology of sport, critical qualitative research, and participatory action research.

 I also have a HUGE passion for health & fitness.
 I believe that pushing myself in the gym helps me feel stronger in my every day life.
 I have been teaching fitness classes since 2005 when I took my Can Fit Pro FIS (Fitness Instructor Specialist) as part of my BPHE at Queen’s University.
 I am currently working as a Group Fitness Instructor at GoodLife Fitness clubs in Toronto.
+You can check out my class schedule here.

 I hope that this blog will help me share some of the wisdom I’ve gained through teaching, writing & travel.